cmancone/akeyless-action/README.md

 **(1) Note:** The unique identifier is mainly used for auditing/billing purposes, so there isn't one correct answer here.  `repository` is a sensible default but if you are uncertain, talk to AKeyless for more details.

 **(2) Note:** Subclaim checks allow AKeyless to grant access to specific workflows, based on the claims that GitHub provides in the JWT.
-Using the example JWT from [the documentation](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token), you could set a subclaim check in AKeyless of:
+Using the example JWT from [the documentation](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token), you could set a subclaim check in AKeyless (using example below) to limit access to workflows that were triggered from the main branch in the `octo-org/octo-repo` repository.:

 ```
 repository=octo-org/octo-repo
 ref=refs/heads/main
 ```

-to limit access to workflows that were triggered from the main branch in the `octo-org/octo-repo` repository.

 ## Example

+Here are some examples you can use for guidance:

+- A real-world scenario using NuGet Secrets in [LanceMcCarthy/DevOpsExamples => main_build-console.yml](https://github.com/LanceMcCarthy/DevOpsExamples/blob/main/.github/workflows/main_build-console.yml).
+- This Action's CI validation workflow at [LanceMcCarthy/akeyless-action => workflows/ci.yml](https://github.com/LanceMcCarthy/akeyless-action/blob/main/.github/workflows/ci.yml).
+- Use the YAML snippet below for a quick start:

 ```
 jobs: